 The Queensland kindergarten learning guideline provides advice for planning, interacting with children, monitoring and assessing, and sharing information in kindergarten contexts (children aged 3½–4½ years).

-In Queensland, Years P–10 curriculum is based on the Australian Curriculum and Queensland Curriculum, and schools offer a range of subjects based on the following learning areas:
+In Queensland, Years P–10 curriculum is based on the Australian Curriculum and Queensland Curriculum.

 Year 10 students in Queensland:

 - complete Senior Education and Training Plans (which detail what, where and how students will study during their senior phase of learning)

 - are registered with the Queensland Curriculum and Assessment Authority (QCAA) and a learning account is created for them.
 The student’s learning account records their school subject enrolments and the results of any completed studies, which contribute to the Queensland Certificate of Education (QCE).

 Senior secondary subjects and courses in Queensland

 Queensland schools offer young people more choice and greater flexibility in the senior phase of learning (Years 11 and 12).
 Students can choose from academic subjects, vocationally-based subjects and courses, including traineeships and apprenticeships, recognised studies, and university subjects undertaken while at school.

 Students work towards achieving a QCE or Queensland Certificate of Individual Achievement (QCIA).